 San Francisco – Steep Streets, Cable Cars, and Clam Chowder!

-I want to share with you two fun and action packed days spent in San Francisco exploring the steep streets, cable cars, and clam chowder!
-On the first day, the backpacking husband and I rented bikes and cycled over the Golden Gate Bridge and through the beautiful Golden Gate Park in the morning and then took the afternoon ferry over to visit Alcatraz Island.
+On the first day, the backpacking husband and I rented bikes and cycled over the Golden Gate Bridge and through the beautiful Golden Gate Park in the morning and then took the ferry over to visit Alcatraz Island in the afternoon.

 TABLE OF CONTENTS